Prepare for a career in the health services industry by learning medical terminology in a memorable and enjoyable fashion.

-This lesson will focus on the urinary and reproductive systems.
-When you go over the urinary system, you'll learn terminology related to the kidneys, bladder, urine, and even some chemistry terms.
-When you go over the reproductive system, you'll learn root terms that refer to both male and female anatomical structures.
+Topic areas for this lesson are the urinary and reproductive systems.
+When we go over the urinary system, you'll learn terminology related to the kidneys, bladder, urine, and even some chemistry terms.
+When we go over the reproductive system, you'll learn root terms that refer to both male and female anatomical structures.

 Neurosensory Terms and Root-Term Review

-This lesson will finish up the discussion about root terms.
+In this lesson, we'll finish up our discussion about root terms.
 You'll learn root terms that are associated with the neurosensory system, including nerves, the eyes, ears, brain, and spinal cord.
-You'll then begin doing something a little different—at the end of the lesson, you'll do a little review session to help you remember all of the root terms that you've learned up to this point.
+Then we'll begin doing something a little different—at the end of the lesson, we'll do a little review session to help you remember all of the root terms that you've learned up to this point.

 Prefixes and Suffixes: A Through H

-In this lesson, you'll learn about prefixes and suffixes that are common in medicine and start with the letters A through H. Starting here, you won't be going through the word associations that you did in previous lessons.
-By now, you'll find that you can recognize many of these terms as they're used in normal, everyday language.
+In this lesson, you'll learn about prefixes and suffixes that are common in medicine and start with the letters A through H. From this point forward, we won't be going through the word associations that we did in previous lessons.
+By now, you'll find that you can recognize many of these terms as they're used in our normal, everyday language.

 Prefixes and Suffixes: I Through O

-In this lesson, you'll continue to progress through the prefixes and suffixes commonly used in medical terminology.
-Your objective here will be to identify the common medical prefixes and suffixes that begin with the letters I through O.
+In this lesson, we'll continue to progress through the prefixes and suffixes commonly used in medical terminology.
+Our objective for this lesson is to identify the common medical prefixes and suffixes that begin with the letters I through O.

 Prefixes and Suffixes: P Through Z